1r0dm480/QRGen/README.md

 I've wrote this little script to generate generic Malformed QRCodes.
 These urlcodes are useful if you want to test some QRCode scanner's parser or how the application handle QRCode data.
+Down side of this tool: you need to manually scan codes with camera :(

 ### Installation
 What to you need: